In a nutshell, I’m a lover of books.

 So what else do you need to know?
 Well over the past five years there have been some fairly torrid periods but all that water under the bridge has brought me to this moment in time – a moment where I feel very settled and content; very in sync with the ideals of ‘A Life Less Frantic.’

-And … that’s pretty much it for now!
+And that’s pretty much it really.

 Unless of course you are super nosy and want more.
 In which case:

 - Here are 10 things you don’t really need to know about me.